anetteee/ratattack/README.md

 │           ├── model
             ├── view
             ├── GameSettings
-            ├── Highscore
             └── RatAttack
 </pre>
-The core folder contains the folders backend, gamecontroller, model and view in addition to the files GameSettings and RatAttack.
-The backend folder contains logic for fetching and submitting scores to the database.
+The *core* folder contains the folders *backend*, *gamecontroller*, *model* and view in addition to the files *GameSettings* and *RatAttack*.
+The *backend* folder contains logic for fetching and submitting scores to the database.

 The files are structured according to the Model-View-Controller pattern.
 The model folder is structured as shown in the tree below.
 The logic for the buttons used to play the game is placed in the buttons folder.
-The components is also placed in a seperate folder.
-The strategy pattern logic is placed in the which is used to control the different types of bullets is placed in the ShootingStrategy folder.
-The different systems such as the collision- and the rendersystem is placed in the system folder.
+The components are also placed in a seperate folder.
+The strategy pattern logic, which is used to control the different types of bullets, is placed in the *ShootingStrategy* folder.
+The different systems such as the collision- and the rendersystem is placed in the *system* folder.
 <pre>
 .      ...
 └── ... ├──model